benperumala/cs372-proj1/README.md

 ## Running Projects
 Each "crate" must be compiled before run.
 This can be done via command line. `cd` into a given directory then execute `cargo run`.
 This will build the project then run it.

 To get auto generated documentation (similar to javadocs, run `cargo doc`.
-This will generate documentation within `$PWD/target/doc/` where `$PWD` is the current working directory
+This will generate documentation within `$PWD/target/doc/` where `$PWD` is the current working directory.
+You can then open the `index.html` within that directory in a web browser.

 ## Project Descriptions